Disclaimer: This page is not intended to be an official minute of AFM but is more of an informal summary from an

-Geothermal Heating possibility: After our successes with solar and EV's, it became aparent that the greater fossil fuel consumption for AFM is the $4000 a year we are spending on 1000 gallons of propane for heating.
+Geothermal Heating possibility: After our successes with solar and EV's, our next greatest fossil fuel consumption is the $4000 a year for 1000 gallons of propane for heating.
 Over the 20 years in our new building, the cost of propane has more than quadrupled.
-In 2013 oil (and propane) was up to nearly $4 a gallon making propane heating cost more than straight resistance heating which has always been the most expensive kind of heating there is.
+In 2013 when oil (and propane) approached $4 a gallon these systems are now even more expensive than straight electric heating which has always been the most expensive kind of heating there is.
 We should consider switching our heating from propane to 100% renewable energy.
 If we switch to geothermal and install a ground-source heat pump, we can save nearly 60% of our heating energy since 60% of the heat comes from the ground.
 The 40% needed to pump that energy comes from electricity, which in our case is already 100% renewable with our solar and wind projects.
 Further, the increase in electric demand due to heatpump heating will be somewhat offset by the higher efficiency and lower electirc usage of the geothermal heatpump during the summer in for Air Conditioning.
 If we need more solar then, we can add to our array as needed at that time.
 So, as we ponder the eventual replacement of our 20 year old HVAC systems, it is time for us to consider a geothermal heating/AC system.

 WE CAN DO IT!
 The amazing thing is that it is CHEAPER to switch our energy systems to renewable than it is to continue with Fossil fuel!
 First of all, do not get mislead by arguments of BREAK-EVEN or PAYBACK since payback is from day-1.
 See the the breakeven discussion.